fff-rs/juice/coaster/README.md

 on the machine and automatically falls back to the native host CPU, making your application highly flexible and fast to build.

-coaster was started as collenchyma at [Autumn][autumn] to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.
+coaster was started as collenchyma at now defunct Autumnai to support the Machine Intelligence Framework [Leaf][leaf] with backend-agnostic, state-of-the-art performance.

 * __Parallelizing Performance__<br/>